bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx.md

 ...
 ````
 this is done in order to keep installed gems within the
-`/app/vendor/bundle` folder and not install them every time we need to
+`/app/vendor/bundle` folder and not install them every time we start the
-run the server
+container

 ````sh
 ...